HelloImKevo/GroovyPaymentApp-Senior/README.md

 # Do not add a .gitignore.
 Do not add a license.

 # Clone this source repo onto your local machine.
-git clone git@github.com:HelloImKevo/SkeletonPaymentApp-Senior.git
+git clone git@github.com:HelloImKevo/GroovyPaymentApp-Senior.git

 # Navigate into the new Git project directory.
-cd SkeletonPaymentApp-Senior
+cd GroovyPaymentApp-Senior

 # Check what the current remote repository URL is:
 git config --get remote.origin.url